Your Cart is empty

 By the end of Sunday over 70 had been arrested.
 To try and lower tempers, promoter Brown and other announcers, as well as guest speaker State Sen. William Guste of New Orleans, urged full cooperation with police and full respect of the drugs and narcotic laws.
 Both sales and open use of drugs dropped noticeably after the early Sunday morning incident, according to police officials.

-Dr. Jeoffry Gordon, one of several volunteer physicians present, described the crowd as very calm and quiet, and added that the entire operation was a lot like a Sunday picnic.
+Dr. Jeffery Gordon, one of several volunteer physicians present, described the crowd as very calm and quiet, and added that the entire operation was a lot like a Sunday picnic.
 Aw.
 Sending narcs in in the first place just to bust a few kids for dope was madness.
 They made a lot of extra work for themselves.

 At least 131 persons were arrested, most were held for a time without bond on charges ranging from narcotics violations to "camping on private property and disturbing the peace."

 A reporter for Newsweek Magazine, Sam Bingham, was released from jail Monday night after bond was set at $500.
 He had been arrested Sunday night and booked with “interfering with police.”
+And we know the police don't like being interfered with.

 An attorney for festival promoters, Ronald Causey, said Judge W. M. Dawkins of Louisiana's 21st judicial district court told him on Monday night that bonds would be set at $2,500 each for possession of marijuana and might run to $5,000 for marijuana possession coupled with other charges.